Updated: January 21, 2021

 - Melissa Horan (Wellness@Work Coordinator, Human Resources)

-- Lori Bona Hunt (Director, Integrated Communications)
+- Lori Bona Hunt (Director of Integrated Communications, Communications and Public Affairs)

 - Audrey Jamal (Chief of Staff to the President)